Sciance-Inc/statisfactory/readme.md

 * `Pipelines` are built from `Craft`.
 * Once defined, a `Pipeline` must be called to be executed.
 * One way to declare pipeline, is to __add__ some crafts togethers.
 Crafts are executed by solving dependencies between `Craft` if possible, or in the order theyre are given
+* You can call `print` on a pipeline to display a textual representation of the DAG (with it's execution order)
+* You can call the `plot()` method on a pipeline to display the DAG.
+The `graphviz` and `pygraphviz` must have been installed.

 ```python
 from statisfactory import Catalog, Craft, Artefact